darrynzimire/RNASeqDataSimulator/README.md

 ### Installation

-The source code can be downloaded from github and install rsds using the setup.py script:
+The source code can be downloaded from github and rsds can be installed  using the setup.py script:

 ### Usage